-Whether you’re fresh out of college, a mid-level manager, or a CEO, you’ll be inspired by the thoughts and advice offered by these podcasts.
-Here it is, the list in alphabetical order:
+Whether you’re fresh out of college, a mid-level manager, or a CEO, you’ll be inspired by the thoughts and advice offered by these HR podcasts.

 About: Often referred as the “professional body for HR and people development.”
 This podcast offers the voice of a worldwide community of members who are committed to championing better work and working lives.
 Since the series for this podcast began, hundreds of people have taken a turn in the podcast hot seat and CIPD has charted the ebb and flow of an HR profession that’s fast-evolving into an innovative powerhouse.